We Three Kings: Disintermediating Voting at the Index Fund Giants

 Date Written: March 1, 2019

 The meteoric rise of passive investing has placed three large index funds in a new and pivotal role as the arbiters of corporate law controversies and the framers of market-wide governance standards.
 Collectively, the “Big Three” — Vanguard, BlackRock, and State Street — control a supermajority of index funds assets.
-The single largest investor in almost 9 out of 10 publicly-traded companies is one of the Big Three.
+Together, they constitute the single largest investor in 9 out of 10 publicly-traded companies.
 As their growth is projected to continue unabated, it is difficult to overstate the centrality and importance of these institutions for the future of corporate governance.

 Society is only just beginning to grapple with the implications of this concentrated economic power.
 On the one hand, there is potential for this power to be used for good.
 Index fund investors are uniquely concerned with long-term, sustainable economic growth and stability, and they are likely to be more representative of the average American investor than many other financial industry players, such as hedge funds.
 Concentrating the power of many dispersed “ultimate investors” through index fund voting has the potential to better align corporate behaviors with the interests of a broad swath of American society.
 On the other hand, to the extent that this power is divorced from the actual interests and perspectives of individual investors, index funds’ considerable power may instead be used to advance the interests of index fund agents or other special interests in a way that is harmful to society at large.